 If the O&M Manual is for equipment, it will give you a physical blueprint of the structure of the equipment.
 It will give you information on how it was built, the materials it is made of, floor plans, codes, and so on.

-For every O&M Manual, there will be a part dedicated to maintenance.
+For every O&M instruction manual that you write, there will be a part dedicated to maintenance.
 It is, after all, one of the main purposes of the O&M Manual.

-This portion will give you a detailed idea of how you can maintain and look after your equipment, department, and so on.
+This portion will give you a clear idea of how to maintain and look after your equipment, department, etc.

-Of course, you need an O&M Manual in the first place so that you can ensure that your equipment or department is operating properly.
+Of course, you need to write an operations manual in the first place so that you can ensure that your equipment or department is operating properly.
 This section in the O&M Manual gives you detailed instructions on ‘how-to.’

 Emergencies can happen for any and all types of organizations.